hydrusvideodeduplicator/hydrus-video-deduplicator/docs/faq.md

 ![Demonstration of how to reset potential duplicates in Hydrus](./img/reset_duplicates.png)

-Then, you also have to reset your search cache with `--clear-search-cache`
+Then, you should also reset your search cache with `--clear-search-cache` to search for duplicates from scratch.

 ---